 For ruling out any early symptoms of oral cancer, the dentist will perform the following tests:

 The dentist in V3A 4G7 recommends two forms of treatments- systemic and topical.
 For systemic medication, the dentist will prescribe an antiviral drug.
 The virus responsible for Leukoplakia can’t be eradicated from the body; it spreads and the development can’t be stopped.
 Regular treatment will remove Leukoplakia but they may return if the treatment is not consistent.

-For topical medication, you will be given a Podophyllum resin solution or retinoic acid.
+You will be given a Podophyllum resin solution or retinoic acid for topical medication.
 They are applied topically on the patches, but they must be used regularly for effective results.